-- Top countries for Illinois' exports are Canada, Mexico, China, Germany, Australia, Brazil, Japan, United Kingdom, Belgium, and France.
+- Top countries for Illinois' exports are Canada, Mexico, China, Germany, Japan, Australia, Belgium, United Kingdom, Brazil and Netherlands.

-- Direct exports accounted for nearly 10% of the Gross State Product (GSP) in 2013.
+- Direct exports accounted for nearly 10% of the Gross State Product (GSP).

 - Wages for workers in manufacturing and service exporting sectors, where Illinois is strongest, substantially exceed the U.S. average.

 - International sales are the key to long-term business survival in today's competitive global environment.
 Illinois industries with significant export potential include: Industrial Machinery, Agricultural Products, Transportation Equipment, Chemicals, Computers, Electronic/Electrical Products, Metals and Plastics.